zanvd/accountant/Readme.md

 This application doesn't handle errors gracefully, so be prepared to see some non-formatted error messages.

-On that note, a category cannot be removed if it's linked to a transaction.
+On that note, a category cannot be removed if it's linked to a transaction or transaction template.
-In order to remove a category no transaction can use it.
+In order to remove a category no transaction or transaction template can use it.

 When a schema changes you have to remove existing data or manually change it.
 The easiest way to remove it is by removing the Docker volume with `docker volume rm accountant_db_vol`.